cryptodotis/crypto.is-docs/README.md

 # The Crypto Project Content

 This repository contains all of the content for crypto.is in the form of Markdown templates.
-This edit is a test of the post-commit hook

 ## md/